wludh/frenchnewspapers/README.md

     * give unprocessed text (includes line breaks, etc.)
 * text.tokens
     * give tokenized version of a text
+* text.tree_tagged_tokens
+    * gives a list of tag objects according to tree tagger, which contains word, pos, and lemma.
+Using this to create the tagged_tokens and stems attributes.
+* text.tagged_tokens
+    * gives a list of tuple pairs with (token, part of speech tag)
+* text.stems
+    * gives a list of the text's tokens converted to stems
 * text.length
     * give the length of a text (number of tokens)
 * text.fd